thiagofe/oblique-qt5/README.md

 ## Launch of Projectile

-A particle is thrown with initial velocity at an angle θ relative to the horizontal axis (oblique launch) under the action of acceleration of gravity, acting vertically downwards, imposing a parabolic trajectory resulting from the composition of two Movements.
+A particle is thrown with initial speed at an angle θ relative to the horizontal axis (oblique launch) under the action of acceleration of gravity, acting vertically downwards, imposing a parabolic trajectory resulting from the composition of two Movements.